What To Know About Avoidance Of Emotional Intimacy Due To PTSD

 What is PTSD?

-PTSD is a mental health disorder that arises as the result of an individual experiencing or witnessing a traumatic event.
-This disorder can develop at any age and can be caused by many different types of stressful and life-changing events.
+PTSD is a mental health disorder that arises as the result of experiencing or witnessing a traumatic event.
+This mental health condition can develop at any age and can be caused by many different types of stressful and life-changing events.

-Combat veterans and sexual trauma survivors are often at risk of developing PTSD, and those who have experienced abuse from family members, romantic partners, or peers at school or work may be as well.
-Those who survive other types of life-threatening experiences—such as a violent assault, war, a natural disaster, or a serious car accident—could also develop this mental health condition.
+Combat veterans and sexual trauma survivors are often at risk of developing PTSD.
+Those who have experienced abuse from family members, romantic partners, or peers at school or work may be at risk, as well.
+PTSD may also affect people who survive other types of life-threatening experiences, such as a violent assault, war, a natural disaster, or a serious car accident.

 PTSD symptoms